-Updated July 15, 2021
+Updated Nov.
+15, 2022

 Case Reporting and Investigation

 In addition, the Washington State Department of Labor and Industries (L&I) also requires that employees be notified in writing within one business day if someone they had close contact with tests positive for COVID-19 (without disclosing the person’s identity).

 Return to Work Guidance

 Spokane Regional Health District has adopted updated isolation and exposure guidance from the Centers for Disease Control and Prevention (CDC), which is also recommended by the Washington State Department of Health (DOH).
 Please review the guidance here for information about isolation and exposure guidelines for individuals who have COVID-19 symptoms or who have been exposed to someone with COVID-19.

 Additional return to work guidelines for COVID-positive or exposed staff or residents in higher risk settings such as healthcare or congregate settings may still be required.

 Vaccination is the best way for workers to stay healthy.
 A vaccinated workforce is protected from COVID-19 and less likely to experience severe illness and hospitalization.
 Remind employees that getting vaccinated only takes about 30 minutes.
 Providing employees with time off to get vaccinated and time to recover may help them to make the choice to get vaccinated.

 If you are interested in hosting a vaccination event for staff at your organization, see options for setting up a clinic.

 For information about local testing options, please see Testing.
 SRHD is not a testing provider and cannot offer this service to businesses.